martagonzalvo/rna_modify_MD_analyze/README.md

     --- Command: python visualiz_analysis.py samplefiles/results

-This github repository accompanies a publication in preparation, and the project has been funded by Switch Therapeutics (https://www.switchthera.com).
+This github repository is a work in progress and accompanies a publication in preparation.
+The project has been funded by Switch Therapeutics (https://www.switchthera.com).

 Software used: pandas, MDTraj, MDAnalysis, Matplotlib (18-23)